ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 # Conclusion and future works

-The design of data platforms is a nontrivial task
+The design of data platforms is a nontrivial task:

-- We introduced a **process-driven design methodology** to *aid designers* in selecting the optimal services out of a service ecosystem
+- We introduced a **process-driven design methodology** to *aid designers* in selecting the optimal set of services out of a service ecosystem;
-- We have addressed such **selection as a facility location optimization problem**
+- We have addressed such **selection as a facility location optimization problem**.

-Improvement in multiple aspects
+Improvement in multiple aspects:

 - **Expressivenes**: matching and selection should consider more complex architectural patterns (Lakehouse to replace both data lakes and warehouses) as well as support additional constraints (e.g., consider only some service vendors).
 - **User evaluation**: the produced blueprints should be compared with the ones recommended by expert designers.